 Discipline

-Cheshire Cricket Board has adopted the ECB’s new General Conduct Regulations (GCRs) and Anti-Discrimination Code from the 2022 season.
+Cheshire Cricket Board has adopted the ECB’s General Conduct Regulations (GCRs) and Anti-Discrimination Regulations.

 The purpose of the General Conduct Regulations is to set consistent standards of conduct and behaviour and provide a single set of regulations which can be applied consistently across recreational cricket, to ensure that disciplinary matters are dealt with in a fair, efficient and consistent manner by cricket organisations and to provide assistance to cricket organisations when establishing and running their disciplinary processes.

-ECB has made the GCRs mandatory for all County Cricket Boards and Premier Leagues from 2022, and optional for other cricket organisations (with a view to rolling out nationwide from 2023 onwards).
-Both Cheshire County Cricket League and the Cheshire Cricket League have adopted the GCR with immediate effect for this season, while any competitions played under the jurisdiction of Cheshire Cricket Board (or its constituent member Cheshire Youth Cricket) will also be covered.
+All senior and junior leagues within Cheshire have adopted the GCRs, while any competitions played under the jurisdiction of Cheshire Cricket Board (or its constituent member Cheshire Youth Cricket) will also be covered.

 Whilst the GCRs are mostly used to deal with players’ on-field behaviours there is also relevance to off field behaviour, including social media, as well as the conduct of officials, clubs and spectators/supporters.
 A full copy of the regulations can be viewed here.
 ECB has produced a template which umpires and/or participants can use to report any breaches of discipline.